architect/arc.codes/src/views/docs/en/reference/architect-project-structure/functions/http-functions.md

 ---
 title: HTTP functions
-description: 160 (or fewer) character description of this document!
+description: HTTP Functions are the building blocks of the modern web app
 sections:
   - Overview
   - Getting started